samitha9125/SinhalaTextClassification/README.md

   ## Details

 This model has been trained using n-grams and tfidf vectorization method.
-It had 76% training accuracy with 70% testing accuracy.
+It had **76% training accuracy** with **70% testing accuracy**.
 Also since it is not possible to train with sinhala fonts, **phonetic representation** used to represent sinhala words.
 Under pre-processing, this algorithm only removes URLs from news.

   ## Requirements